vitest-dev/vitest/docs/api/expect.md

 - **Type:** `() => Awaitable<void>`

-  `toBeTruthy` asserts that the value is true, when converted to boolean.
+  `toBeTruthy` asserts that the value is true when converted to boolean.
 Useful if you don't care for the value, but just want to know it can be converted to `true`.

-  For example having this code you don't care for the return value of `stocks.getInfo` - it maybe complex object, a string or anything else.
+  For example, having this code you don't care for the return value of `stocks.getInfo` - it maybe a complex object, a string, or anything else.
 The code will still work.

   ```ts
   import { Stocks } from './stocks'